 Lastly, it is essential to mention UTM parameters.
 These are tracking markers that you can add to a URL pointing back to your website to track where visitors come from (in granular detail) in Google Analytics.
 UTMs are particularly helpful for tracking visitors from specific social media posts, or emails to understand what content qualifies for attribution.
 This data allows you to optimise your B2B media and content mix to boost conversions and increase advertising efficiency.

-If you want to know more about how a LinkedIn media campaign can help you reach target accounts and generate leads, let’s talk.
-Give Ralph Krøyer, Managing Director of CBC, a call on +45 35 25 01 75 or email him directly at firstname.lastname@example.org.
+If you want to know more LinkedIn Campaign Manager tips how a LinkedIn media campaign can help you reach target accounts and generate leads, let’s talk.
+Give Ralph Krøyer, Managing Director of CBC, a call on +45 35 25 01 75 or email him directly at email@example.com.

-In the meantime, if you would like a little inspiration from the results we’ve achieved for similar businesses to yours, take a look at our work section here.
+In the meantime, if you would like a little inspiration from the results we’ve achieved for similar businesses to yours, take a look at our work section.